Jacob1010-h/led-tree-control/docs/blog/index.md

 I'm not very knowledgeable with electronics in general, so when I was going through this project, I learned various things such as soldering and wiring.
 When ordering the controller for the program I needed it to be small and compact, but yet powerful for it's size.
 I went through many different processors, but I landed on the [Seeed ESP32 C-3](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html).
 It had fitted all of my criteria, and had WiFi.
 It was WiFi from the board that inspired my twist on the original project in the first place.

-The "twist" I keep mentioning was to create a 3D mappable led tree BUT instead with a website that you can control the LEDs with over the internet.
-There were to two aspects of this project that I needed to complete within the time frame:
+The "twist" I keep mentioning was to create a 3D mappable led tree BUT make a website that a user can interact with to control the LEDs with over the internet.
+This blog references the experience and process that happened while making this project, which is still not complete due to a lack of time.

-1. The website that hooks into a database with and api for the program to access.
-2. The program to check the website, make a GET request and update the led's based on that input.